+ Custom Destinations — Cai Docs

 Custom Destinations

-Destinations can receive AI-processed text (after an action runs) or your raw clipboard text directly.
+Destinations can receive AI-processed text (after an action runs) or your raw selected text directly.

 TypeUse CaseExample